JannisZeller/stellarflow/README.md

 ### Goal

 An attempt on modelling large classical gravitational systems efficiently using `tensorflow` (pretty much solved).
 Going on trying to extend the gravitational system to a `tf-agents`-compatible gym.

+## Compatibility Issue with `numpy.bool`

+The `numpy.bool` dtype is deprecated.
+Yet standard installations of TensorFlow (v2.10) and tf-Agents (v0.14) for Windows (GPU) using a conda-pip mix (sorry, I know, I should switch) yields to a compatibility issue because there is a leftover `np.bool` in the typing submodule of tf-Agents.
+As far as I have tested it, it is save to simply remove the `np.bool` entry or replace it with standard python `bool`.

 ### Why "target"-Body masses are irrelevant: